The Trader Construction Kit Guide - How to Get a Trading Job, published September 2018. Contains practical advice on:

 Though the paper principally addresses the academic community, it will be of interest to industry practitioners and students aspiring to a career in the markets.

-Excerpt from Trader Construction Kit Copyright © 2016 Joel Rubano.
+Excerpts from Trader Construction Kit Copyright © 2016 Joel Rubano.
 All rights reserved.
 No part may be reproduced in any form or by any electronic or mechanical means, including information storage and retrieval systems, without permission in writing from the publisher, except by reviewers, who may quote brief passages in a review.